ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.3 - Reflective Maps & Cultural Flows/20.3.0 - Metaphors & Structural Maps/Alternating Polarity — Recursive Stabilization Through Phase Opposition.md

 ---

-## Axiom Grounding (A1–A3)
+## Theoretical Grounding (A1, T1, T2)

 - **A1 — Irreducibility (P0):** Preserves distinct layer identities so alternation has meaningful contrast and does not collapse.
-- **A2 — Asymmetry (P-):** Introduces directional bias and field gradients, enabling phase opposition between adjacent layers.
+- **T1 — Asymmetry (P-):** Introduces directional bias and field gradients, enabling phase opposition between adjacent layers.
-- **A3 — Recursivity (P+):** Generates nested layering; alternation emerges as the stabilization strategy that prevents resonance runaway and sustains coherent form across depths.
+- **T2 — Recursivity (P+):** Generates nested layering; alternation emerges as the stabilization strategy that prevents resonance runaway and sustains coherent form across depths.

 ---